gilbertoalbino/vue-env/README.md

 ## Note

-As a side note, it's generally not a good idea to commit the `env.js` file.
-It's best to keep an `example.env.js` file that is committed instead.
+As a side note, it's generally not a good idea to commit the `.env` file.
+It's best to keep an `example.env` file that is committed instead.